 “The Borders” is the area in the south of Scotland immediately north of the border with England.
-Being based in Edinburgh, our visits to The Borders tend to be day trips as opposed to part of longer tours.
+Being based in Edinburgh, my visits to The Borders tend to be day trips as opposed to part of longer tours.

 The rolling hills and arable farm land are typical of Border landscapes.
 Old market towns and the great Abbeys of Dryburgh, Melrose, Kelso and Jedburgh are always popular with visitors to the area.

 One of the most popular requests from our Guests to visit is Rosslyn Chapel just south of Edinburgh.
 The history and architecture are extraordinary but, in recent years, it’s become best known as the final location in both Dan Brown’s book and the movie “The Da Vinci Code.”